ZcashFoundation/zcash-pegzone/README.md

 their delegators and the distribution of delegators to each validator will be protected.
 Validators can be pseudonymous, if there is market demand for pseudonymous validators – no strong identity is required.
-The shielding design follows straightforwardly from the SZEC/DZEC design, which ensures that all DZEC staked with the same validator is fungible.
+The shielding design follows straightforwardly from the ZEAL/DZEAL design, which ensures that all DZEAL staked with the same validator is fungible.

-The pegzone has a main multi-asset shielded pool for SZEC and any other IBC assets moved into the shielded zone, as well as a single-asset shielded delegation pool for each validator's DZEC.
-Delegation transactions move SZEC from the main shielded pool into the validator's delegation pool, escrowing the portion of the delegated funds that will be slashed in case of validator misbehavior.
+The pegzone has a main multi-asset shielded pool for ZEAL and any other IBC assets moved into the shielded zone, as well as a single-asset shielded delegation pool for each validator's DZEAL.
+Delegation transactions move ZEAL from the main shielded pool into the validator's delegation pool, escrowing the portion of the delegated funds that will be slashed in case of validator misbehavior.
 A user can undelegate their funds by moving funds back to the